rwdevlead/terraform-codespaces/labs/lab_03_working_with_variables_and_dependencies/azure.md

 Now you should see that Terraform plans to destroy and recreate the resources because:
 - The Virtual Network address space will change from 192.168.0.0/16 to 10.0.0.0/16
 - The Environment tag will change from "learning-terraform" to "development"
-- The location will change from "eastus" to "westus"

 Apply the changes:
 ```bash